cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 );
 ```

-The above codes takes in a `TranasctionInstruction` using `SystemProgram`, creates a `Trasaction`, and sends it over the network.
+The above codes takes in a `TransactionInstruction` using `SystemProgram`, creates a `Transaction`, and sends it over the network.

 ### Interacting with Programs